@CHEWY

 Results

-While there was a small increase for conversion (+26bps), cancellation metrics remained flat
+While there was a small increase in conversion (+26bps), cancellation metrics remained flat

 Making Phase 4 Phase 2